luciamayorf/Phasing_and_imputation/Reference_validation/README.md

  Once the BAMs of the samples in the reference panel are downsampled to different target coverages and their GLs are computed, we can start using GLIMPSE to impute them.

+ Note: all these scripts were executed when GLIMPSEv1.1 was still not installed in CESGA ft3.
+I had to download the docker image and run the scripts a little bit differently.

  ### Chunks definition

  ### Phasing